edamame-load-test/edamame-load-test.github.io/docs/case-study.md

   <p> 🖼️Koi Pond</p>
 </div>

-Slack built [Koi Pond](https://slack.engineering/load-testing-with-koi-pond/), which is an internal tool that leverages a distributed Kubernetes architecture to ensure sufficient connected virtual users.
+Slack built Koi Pond[^10], which is an internal tool that leverages a distributed Kubernetes architecture to ensure sufficient connected virtual users.
 Load is generated using a custom tool written in Go, and virtual user behavior is dictated by a JSON file.
 Koi Pond streams data which is displayed in a Grafana dashboard as a test runs.

 Miro facilitates WebSocket load testing by extending JMeter with a plugin and custom scripts.
 To mitigate the costs associated with running load tests on AWS, they use temporary Spot instances which are only active for the duration of the test.

-For developers looking to build a custom distribution solution, [AWS](https://aws.amazon.com/solutions/implementations/distributed-load-testing-on-aws/) and [Google Cloud](https://cloud.google.com/architecture/distributed-load-testing-using-gke) both have guides on how to manage the underlying infrastructure to facilitate this.
+For developers looking to build a custom distribution solution, AWS[^11] and Google Cloud[^12] both have guides on how to manage the underlying infrastructure to facilitate this.
 In this approach, the developer takes on all responsibility for the challenges associated with running a distributed test.

 ### b.
 Cloud-based services